frauenfeld400/MineSweeperCPP/README.md

 # MineSweeperCPP
 Minesweeper written in C++.

+NOTICE: This only works on Windows.
+If you compile, and it does not work, disable Quick Edit mode in your console.

 Originally a project to determine how quickly I could make an extremely simple minesweeper clone in C++, this project evolved into me wanting to create a fully functioning text-based minesweeper clone, and trying to do things in a console environment that I have never done before.